Why Control Dust in Your Home

 Carpet Cleaning – A Key Way to Control Dust in Your Home

-It may not seem like it, but having a carpet is a much better way to control dust in your home than wood floors or tile.
-Air pushes dust from one area to another on smooth surfaces.
+Having carpet is one of the best ways to control dust in your home.
+It is easier for air to push dust from one area to another on smooth surfaces, where carpet actually traps the dust in its place.
 You may have noticed this in certain rooms with wooden floors where a great deal of dust accumulates under furniture.
-Carpet actually traps the dust in its place.

 Weekly House Cleanings –